cher-ami/router/README.md

 2. Children were defined within the route that render `FooPage` component, so you can then create a new router instance in this component.

-3. The new subRouters needs his own base and routes.
-   `getSubRoutersBase` and `getSubRoutersRoutes` functions available to get them.
+3. The new subRouter needs his own base and routes list, `getSubRouterBase` and `getSubRouterRoutes` functions are available to get them.

 ```jsx
 import React from "react";